Condo Reviews D Leedon Condo Review: Too big for its own good?

 As all the towers here are really tall, you do actually get quite a lot of open common areas.
-Which is a good thing, but I just do not think that the common areas are well-planned or well-utilised.
-Don’t get me wrong, the D Leedon condo certainly ticks all the boxes and more in terms of facilities.
-But I just feel that they could have done more with the space provided, instead, everything is just done to a generic standard.
+This is a good thing, but I just do not think that the common areas are well-planned or well-utilised.
+Don’t get me wrong.
+The D Leedon condo certainly ticks all the boxes and more in terms of facilities.
+But I just feel that they could have done more with the space provided.
+Instead, everything is just done to a generic standard.

 Here is the D Leedon unit mix: